jflorian/doubledog-sigul/README.md

 The hostname of your Sigul Server that will process requests for this client.

 ##### `ensure`
-Instance is to be `present` (default) or `absent`.
+Instance is to be `'present'` (default) or `'absent'`.

 ##### `client_cert_nickname`
 This must be the nickname given to the Sigul Client's certificate within their NSS certificate database.
 The named certificate is used to authenticate this Sigul Client to the Sigul Bridge.
-The default is `sigul-client-cert`.
+The default is `'sigul-client-cert'`.

 ##### `owner`
 User name or UID to own the configuration file.